Sarah Leah Whitson: 2010-2013

-Criticism of Palestinians

 In November 2012 Whitson argued that rocket attacks in populated areas constituted war crimes against Israeli civilians.
 In April 2013 she criticized the Hamas government in Gaza for failing to "investigate and prosecute the men who tortured and executed suspected collaborators without due process," saying that "the brazen murders of seven men makes a mockery of its claims that it's upholding the rule of law in Gaza."